LogicAnalyzer/report/chapters/chapter4/chapter4_system_design.md

 The microcontroller is the next major piece of hardware in the design.
 The Cypress FX-3 microcontroller  This ability to update the firmware is fundamental to the open source principles this project is based on allowing users to improve upon the initial design we release.

-The final part of the system architecture is the PC user interface which will be displayed on the open source signal UI Sigrok.
-In order to be displayed on sigrok, the USB data transfer has to go through a middleware to parse the data to allow Sigrok to display it.
+The final part of the system architecture is the PC user interface which will be displayed on the open source signal UI sigrok.
+In order to be displayed on sigrok, the USB data transfer has to go through a middleware to parse the data to allow sigrok to display it.

 ## Interface and Component Design ##